Manufacturer: Iwasaki Electric Company.

 Application: Industrial.

 Wattage: 160W (170W measured).
-202W at startup.
+202W at start up.

 Diameter (max): 120mm (BR38 bulb shape).